-Effective date New, Revised or Amended Standards and Interpretations per IASB Amendments to IFRS 3 "Definition of a Business" January 1, 2020 Amendments to IFRS 9, IAS 39 and IFRS 7 "Interest Rate Benchmark Reform" January 1, 2020 Amendments to IAS 1 and IAS 8 "Definition of Material" January 1, 2020
+- a.
+Amendments to IFRS 3 "Definition of a Business" - b.
+Amendments to IFRS 9, IAS 39 and IFRS 7 "Interest Rate Benchmark Reform" - c.
+Amendments to IAS 1 and IAS 8 "Definition of Material" - (2) The impact of IFRS issued by the FSC but not yet effective

-The Group assesses that the adoption of the abovementioned standards would not have any material impact on its consolidated financial statements.
+The Group assesses that the adoption of the following new amendments, effective for annual period beginning on January 1, 2021, would not have a significant impact on its consolidated financial statements: